Sim4n6/plasoWiki/Dependencies---Ubuntu.md

 This page contains detailed instructions on how to build and install dependencies on Ubuntu.

-**Note that the instructions in this page assume you are running on Ubuntu 14.04.**
+Some of these instructions should also work on Ubuntu like systems like Debian or Linux Mint.

+There are multiple ways to install the dependencies on Ubuntu:

+* Using the GIFT PPA to install prepackaged versions of the dependencies;
+* Using the [log2timeline devtools](https://github.com/log2timeline/devtools) to batch build most of the dependencies;
+* Manual build of the dependencies.

 ## Prepackaged dependencies
+**Note that the instructions in this page assume you are running on Ubuntu 12.04 or 14.04.
+Installing packages from the PPA on other versions and/or distributions is not recommended.**

 The [GIFT PPA](https://launchpad.net/~gift), pun intended, contains the necessary packages for running plaso.
 The GIFT PPA provides the following tracks:

 * Stable; track intended for the "packaged release" of plaso and dependencies;